 The Organisation of African Unity has been holding the 18th ordinary session of its Council of Ministers in Addis Ababa.

-The Organisation of African Unity has been holding the 18th ordinary session of its Council of Ministers in Addis Ababa.
+Background: The Organisation of African Unity has been holding the 18th ordinary session of its Council of Ministers in Addis Ababa.
 Emperor Haile Selassie attended the opening ceremony in Africa Hall on Monday.

 Primary purpose of the meeting was to consider budgetary and administrative matters, and to hear the report of the DAU Secretary General, Mr Diallo Telli.
 Recommendations on African defence were also on the agenda.